EU Seeks Agreement On Worlds First AI Law - UrduPoint

 The parliament, however, believes it is "necessary... for transparency" to regulate such models, Voss said.

-Late last month, the three biggest EU economies published a paper calling for an "innovation-friendly" approach to the law known as the AI Act.
+Late last month, the three biggest EU economies published a paper calling for an "innovation-friendly" approach for the law known as the AI Act.

 Berlin, Paris and Rome do not want the law to include restrictive rules for foundation models, but instead say they should adhere to codes of conduct.